Elly Conway: 2001–2002

-2016–2022
+2016–2023

 Fourteen years later, Elly returns to Erinsborough amid the high school formal.
 She flirts with Mark and Tyler Brennan.
 When Piper Willis sees Elly with Tyler, she becomes jealous and throws a drink over her.
 Piper is forced to apologise to Elly, who is revealed to be her new English teacher.
 Piper continues to be hostile towards Elly and later upsets her, causing Elly to almost hit Stephanie Scully and her son with her car.
 Mark is lenient towards her and Steph, who is dating Mark, becomes jealous of their friendship.
 Elly rescues Nell Rebecchi from a snake, but is bitten herself.
 Karl informs Elly that she is pregnant.
 However, she suffers an allergic reaction and miscarries the baby.
 Her former boyfriend offers no sympathy when Susan contacts him.
-Elly meets Ned Willis and they develop a relationship.
+Elly meets Ned Willis, Piper's half-brother, and they develop a relationship.
 Piper makes a formal complaint against Elly after she insults her.
 Susan finds that Elly has been marking Piper down, leading her to place Elly on probation.
 Elly undergoes counselling and she apologises to Piper.

 Elly and Ned's relationship is strained when his former girlfriend Regan Davis (Sabeena Manalis) comes to him for help, and he takes her out of town to protect her from her husband Jacka Hills.
 Ned returns to see Jacka with Elly at The Waterhole, and they fight.
 Ned soon leaves town to get away from Jacka.
 Karl and Susan's teenage house guest Angus Beamont-Hannay develops a crush on Elly and kisses her while she is sleeping.
 Elly keeps the incident a secret, while telling Angus that nothing can happen between them.
 Elly's former boyfriend Derek Meeps visits and they have sex, leaving Elly to think they are getting back together, but Derek reveals he is engaged and expecting a baby.
 Elly gets drunk and Angus helps her to bed, where he kisses her again.
 Susan finds them together and reports Elly to the educational board.
 Elly tells Susan that Angus took advantage of her twice and he is questioned by the police.
 He apologises to Elly, before he leaves town.